Vinni-Cedraz/ft_printf/README.md

 # libft_revisited
-this repo is a personal C library, consisting of some reimplementations of common C standard library functions and also implementations of several useful C functions that cannot be found there.
+* this repo is a personal C library, consisting of some reimplementations of common C standard library (libc) functions and also implementations of several other useful C functions that cannot be found there.
+* it has started as a 42 School's project but is growing to become more than that

+# libc functions:
+* from the <ctype.h> header:
+• isalpha
+• isdigit
+• isalnum
+• isascii
+• isprint